California Golden Bears baseball

 The California Golden Bears baseball team represents the University of California, Berkeley in NCAA Division I college baseball.
-Along with most other California athletic teams, the baseball team participates in the Pac-12 Conference.
+Along with most other California athletic teams, the baseball team participates in the Atlantic Coast Conference.
 The Bears play their home games at Evans Diamond.

 History

 The Bears have appeared in the NCAA Division I baseball tournament 13 times, and in the College World Series 6 times.
 They have won two National Championships: at the first College World Series in 1947 and again in 1957.
 In 1964, future major leaguer Mike Epstein batted .384 for the team and was named an All-American.

 In 2010, the university announced that baseball would be one of five sports cut as a cost-cutting measure.
 However, in April 2011, after receiving more than $9 million in pledges from supporters of the program, the program was reinstated.
 Even donors from Stanford University, California's biggest rival, pitched in to help save the Golden Bears baseball team.
+The Bears would then make the NCAA tournament as a 3-seed and go on a Cinderella run to the College World Series before falling to #1 overall seed Virginia to finish the season ranked 8th in the nation.